Pocketnow Daily: Prepare for a NEW Google Pixel Soon? (video)

 You May Also Like

-Take a look at some of the best smartphone and smart TV deals that come from AT&T and Amazon, where we find the iPhone 11 and more on sale
+We keep getting awesome discounts from Amazon, where we find the latest16-inch MacBook Pro, LG Smart TVs and more on sale

 - Samuel Martinez